parrisma/rfq-rag/docs/main/index.md

 ![Creation of Examples](./rag-full-flow.png)

 1. **RFQ From Client**
-    * free test in any of three languagess fr two product types
+    * free test in any of three languages for two product types
 1. **Get similar examples to client RFQ**
-    * Use embeddings & vector DB to get sematically similar quotes
+    * Use embeddings & vector DB to get semantically similar quotes
 1. **Create the prompt with RFQ & examples**
     * Supply examples to prompt to give LLM specialist knowledge
 1. **Ask LLM to extract parameters & explanation**